tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 A DDoS attack means "Distributed Denial-of-Service (DDoS) Attack" and it is a cybercrime in which the attacker floods a server with internet traffic to prevent users from accessing connected online services and sites.

 To achieve this, we horizontally scaled our previous system!
+This required four main changes to our current system:

 <img src="https://github.com/tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/blob/main/Scaled%20Up%20AWS%20Backend.png" alt="Alt Text" width="500" />

-#### Create a App Server Pool for Application Load Balancer (ALP)
+#### 1. Create a App Server Pool for Application Load Balancer (ALP)

 We needed to set up an app server pool of at least 3 instances, where each one has tomcat and fakeflickr installed.

+1. When setting up new app servers, think about any configuration changes that would be good to make before cloning the VM a bunch of times.
+Uninstall the `posrgresdl-server` server for instance since we are setting up an RDS database.
+2. Snapshot the volume on your existing production VM.
+Volumes refers to persistaent storage attached to a VM such as the operating system, application files, databases(we deleted this!), and configuration data.
+3. Convert the Volume into an Amazon Machine Image (AMI) to have a pre-configured template used to instatiate new instances.
+4. Produce three to four instances of our modified prod server.

+#### 2. Connect App Server Pool to Application Load Balancer (ALP) via a target group

-Then set up an AWS Application Load Balancer (ALB) using the pool as a target group.
+After creating the app server pool, we set up an AWS Application Load Balancer (ALB) using the pool as a target group.
+An ALB distributes incoming application traffic across multiple targets, such as EC2 instances, containers, or IP addresses, to ensure that no single server is overwhelmed and to provide high availability, fault tolerance, and scalability for our application.

+1. Utilize the AWS Management Console to create a target group of the registered instances from the previous step.
+2. Utilize the AWS Management Console to create an ALB that listens on port 80 (incoming unecrypted HTTP web traffic) and has the target group of instances as the destination.

-#### Set up an Elastic File System (EFS)
+#### 2. Provisioning Network File System (NFS) with an Elastic File System (EFS)

+#### 3. Configure and Populate an RDS database